AguaClara/Textbook/Sedimentation/Sed_Theory_and_Future_Work.rst

 The number of collectors that a primary particle passes is proportional to the solids concentration (a surrogate for the number concentration of flocs), the primary particle residence time in the floc blanket, and the sedimentation velocity of the flocs.
 The sedimentation velocity of the flocs is important because that is what causes a relative velocity between the primary particles and the flocs.

 As we have explored increasing the upflow velocity in sedimentation tanks the performance has dropped markedly.
-This is undoubtedly due in part to the combined effective of a very dilute floc blanket at high upflow velocities AND a low residence time for the primary particles.
+This is undoubtedly due in part to the combined effect of a very dilute floc blanket at high upflow velocities AND a low residence time for the primary particles.

 Would it be possible to increase the concentration of the floc blanket and thus increase the collision rate?
 At 3 mm/s upflow velocity there are very few flocs that can stay in the floc blanket.
 We need a mechanism to transport flocs to the bottom of the floc blanket and return them again after they are carried to the top of the floc blanket.